ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Proxies SHOULD avoid persistent per-client address (prefix) assignment when possible.

-Falsifying IP source addresses in sent traffic has been common for denial of service attacks.
+Falsifying IP source addresses in sent traffic has been common for denial-of-service attacks.
 Implementations of this mechanism need to ensure that they do not facilitate such attacks.
 In particular, there are scenarios where an endpoint knows that its peer is only allowed to send IP packets from a given prefix.
-For example, that can happen through out-of-band configuration information, or when allowed prefixes are shared via ADDRESS_ASSIGN capsules.
+For example, that can happen through out-of-band configuration information or when allowed prefixes are shared via ADDRESS_ASSIGN capsules.
 In such scenarios, endpoints MUST follow the recommendations from
 {{!BCP38=RFC2827}} to prevent source address spoofing.

-Limiting request scope (see {{scope}}) allows two clients to share one of the proxy's external IP addresses if their requests are scoped to different IP protocol numbers.
+Limiting request scope (see {{scope}}) allows two clients to share one of the proxy's external IP addresses if their requests are scoped to different Internet Protocol Numbers.
 If the proxy receives an ICMP packet destined for that external IP address, it has the option to forward it back to the clients.
 However, some of these ICMP packets carry part of the original IP packet that triggered the ICMP response.
 Forwarding such packets can accidentally divulge